 When you play something on an instrument you want to achieve something.
 It’s a natural thing because the instrument itself will never give you what you want.
 It will only be capable of compromise.
 Wait!
 By that I mean YOU have to do the compromise, both with your body and it’s limit, with your ear and what it actually hear and with your mind, of course, as you are almost always under what you expect.
 The profession of musician is a very unsatisfying one.
 Lots of frustrated people in those ranks.
 Drug addiction, alcoholism, divorce run rampant.
 You get my drift.

 That’s where it hurts the most, doesn’t it?
-How many musician are unable to separate themselves from the performance and think they themselves are crap when all they’ve been doing is just one bad show?
-They are not crap, as a person, they can be excellent people, but they confuse what they do with who they are, and that’s always a big train wreck.
+How many musician are unable to separate themselves from the performance and think they are crap when all it was just one bad show?
+They are not crap as a person, I can venture that they are excellent people, but they confuse what they do with who they are, and that’s always a big train wreck.